Foundation (Foundation #1)

 Anyway, that's not the case.
 It's very focussed on small moments and a limited set of characters on a limited set of worlds.
 It's really a set of short stories that continue the Foundation's story.
 Each short story is a crisis which have been predicted and in which there is only one possible action that the character can take to resolve.
 And they do.

-And this sort of thing is fun and interesting in a Lem novel, but here it tends to be "OK, you did the thing like it was predicted well done you."
-It's either …
+And this sort of thing is fun and interesting in a Lem novel, but here it tends to be "OK, you did the thing like it was predicted well done …

 Enjoyable prose, unfortunate content